uvsmtid/instant_python_bootstrap/readme.md

 will bootstrap the project `venv`:
 *   on any platform
 *   in single click
-*   with zero args
+*   with no args
-*   with no dependencies
+*   with no deps
-*   with no configuration
+*   with no configs

 ## More info

-This repo is a demo of a trivial setup for the [protoprimer][protoprimer_github] extensible into any sophisticated bootstrap sequence using pure `python`.
+This repo is a demo of a trivial setup for the [protoprimer][protoprimer_github] extensible into any sophisticated bootstrap sequence with pure `python`.

 ---